danwolfgang/mt-plugin-more-custom-fields/readme.md

     <p><a href="http://eatdrinksleepmovabletype.com">Eat Drink Sleep Movable Type</a></p>

 Also note that this field uses jQuery.
 If this field is used for author fields on user profile pages, you'll want to include jQuery in your Edit Profile template, or rewrite the Javascript for the field to work how you prefer.

+## Message

+The Message custom field can be output simply using the tag you define for the field.
+There are no special capabilities.

 # Known Issues